Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 Without the data mapping contained within the Task Function Specification, the Task Function Generator would have no idea how to pass arguments into each subroutine, outside of using string matching.
-However, relying on strings to pass in arguments is prone to errors and difficult to debug, so we avoid that approach in all code generators.
+However, relying on strings to pass in arguments is prone to errors, difficult to debug, and not guaranteed to work if a variable uses different names in each subroutine, so we avoid that approach in all code generators.

 Generation
 ''''''''''

-1. The milhoja library function generate_task_function is called, and a Task Function Specification, directory destination, overwrite flag, indent size, and logger are passed into it.
-The generate_task_function routine will choose the appropriate internal Task Function Generator class based on the details outline in the Task Function Specification.
+1. The milhoja library function `generate_task_function` is called, and a Task Function Specification, directory destination, overwrite flag, indent size, and logger are passed into it.
+The `generate_task_function` routine will choose the appropriate internal Task Function Generator class based on the details outlined in the Task Function Specification.

     a.
 Depending on the Task Function Specification details, the "C++ to C" and "C to Fortran" layers may also be generated after the Task Function is generated.
+These generators are considered to be separate from the Task Function generator.

 2. Once a Task Function Generator class is chosen, a new instance of it will be created and the generate_header_code & generate_source_code member functions